Ationet/ationetdocs/UserManuals/ATIONet_Network_User_Manual-EN-Modules/Administration.md

 ![Warehouses New](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/Warehouses%20New.PNG)

+When you have finished filling in the fields, click the **Save** button.

 ## Zones
 In this section you can create/edit zones.
 Zones is an area where several sites are associated to it.
 Generally a Territory Manager is associated to specific zone(s).
+To make queries easier, there is a panel of filters at the top.

 ![Zones](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/Zones.PNG)

 To create a Zone, click the **New** button.

 ![Zones New](https://github.com/Ationet/ationetdocs/blob/master/Content/Images/User%20Manual%20ATIONet/Administration/Zones%20New.PNG)

+When you have finished filling in the fields, click the **Save** button.